INLAND EMPIRE FUNDERS ALLIANCE

 Leverage Our Resources:

-We will maximize our individual and collective grantmaking impact by internally sharing information and data on our own funding activities and strategies, and by organizing ourselves to engage in co-funding or pooled funding for shared impact
+We will maximize our individual and collective grantmaking impact by internally sharing information and data on our own funding activities and strategies, and by organizing ourselves to engage in co-funding or collaborative grantmaking for shared impact.

 Advance Our Collective Impact: